MyFirstBitcoin/Light-Node-Directory/LLN_FIRST_STEPS.md

 ## 🆘 Need Help?

-For additional guidance or if you encounter any issues, please consult the `SUPPORT_AND_RESOURCES.md` file in the repository.
-You can also ask questions and seek assistance in our [Discussions forum](https://github.com/orgs/MyFirstBitcoin/discussions).
+For additional guidance or if you encounter any issues, you can ask questions and seek assistance in our [Discussions forum](https://github.com/orgs/MyFirstBitcoin/discussions).

 We're excited to have you in the Light Node Network and look forward to your contributions and growth!